Sale Icon

 • Customers will be informed of the cheapest available tariff and will be switched over automatically

-Ofgem's original proposals are available in their press release, so you can see for yourself how these were upheld in January, after the government is finished deliberating on the proposals.
+Ofgem's original proposals are available in their press release, so you can see for yourself how these were upheld in January after the government is finished deliberating on the proposals.

-The bill could come into action as soon as summer 2013; the government hopes that the move will be complete by summer 2014.
+The bill could come into action as soon as summer 2013; the government hopes that the move will be complete by the summer of 2014.
 Under the current proposals, households will stand to save up to £300.

 Worries and Criticisms